imgntn/jBow/README.md

 - Rotate the arrow toward its velocity to get a nice arc during flight
 - Collision detection to play hit sound at collision position and cleanup

+## Avatar Motion Capture Recording Support

+To speed development, you'll want to make use of avatar motion capture recordings by appending the recording to the url.
+Support was added in 2.1 by @Hazardus.

+You can see it in action at: https://hazardu5.github.io/jBow/?avatar-recording=recording-jbow.json

 ## To-Do:

 1.0